The Ultimate Guide to

 Some of the ingredients of ayahuasca that can be purchased online include Banisteriopsis caapileaves, Syrian Rue seeds, Psychotria viridis leaves, Mimosa hostilis/tenuiflora root bark, Acacia acuminata/confusa/phlebophylla leaves/root bark.

 Can ayahuasca be detected in a drug test?

 Neither standard nor enhanced drug tests screen for DMT, the psychedelic component of ayahuasca.
 And since it isn’t chemically similar to any of the drugs screened for, it’s also unlikely to trigger a false positive.

 MAOIs, the other key component of the brew, aren’t screened for either.
 In fact, they’re present in a large number of mainstream pharmaceuticals anyway, including antidepressants.

-Ayahuasca contains the Schedule I substance DMT, which makes it illegal in the United States and numerous other countries, both in Europe and elsewhere.
-In some cases, even where ayahuasca has been made illegal, it remains perfectly legal to purchase the raw ingredients online.
+Ayahuasca contains the Schedule I substance DMT, which makes it illegal in the U.S. and numerous other countries, both in Europe and elsewhere.
+In some cases, even where ayahuasca has been made illegal, it remains perfectly legal to purchase raw ingredients online.

-As mentioned above, the potential for negative interactions between MAOIs and other drugs, as well as some foods, is chief among safety concerns with ayahuasca.
+As previously mentioned, the potential for negative interactions between MAOIs and other drugs, as well as some foods, is chief among safety concerns with ayahuasca.
 And while it’s unclear to what extent microdosing should be supplemented with a traditional ayahuasca diet, it’s better to play it safe.